aspose-cells/Aspose.Cells-Doc-md/english/java/developer-guide/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-7-0/_index.md

 {{< /highlight >}}
 ### **Detection of Digitally Signed VBA Project**
-Newly exposed VbaProject.isSigned property can be used to in [detect if the VBA project in a Workbook is digitally signed](/cells/java/check-if-vba-code-is-signed/).
-The VbaProject.isSigned property is of type Boolean, which returns true if the VBA project is digitally signed and vice versa.
+Newly exposed `VbaProject.isSigned` property can be used to detect if the VBA project in a Workbook is digitally signed.
+The `VbaProject.isSigned` property is of type Boolean, which returns true if the VBA project is digitally signed and false otherwise.

 Following is the simple usage scenario.